H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 │  │  → SQL aggregation over                        │         │
 │  │    mvw_gbim_landowner_spatial                  │         │
 │  │    in msjarvisgis (port 5432)                  │         │
-│  │  → Proposition codes: LANDOWNER_CORPORATE,    │         │
+│  │  → proposition_codes: CORPORATE + GOVERNMENT   │         │
-│  │    LANDOWNER_GOVERNMENT                        │         │
-│  │  → Returns: ranked owners, parcel counts,     │         │
+│  │  → decay reset via reverify_*() when confirmed │         │
-│  │    area_km2, proposition_code                  │         │
 │  │  → No embeddings.
 No ChromaDB.
 Exact SQL.      │         │
 │  └────────────────────────────────────────────────┘         │
 │                                                              │
 └─────────────────────────────────────────────────────────────┘
 ```

 > Figure 6‑3.
-Spatial RAG flow showing both the semantic+geographic path (GIS RAG via ChromaDB + `msjarvisgis` port 5432 — including `geospatialfeatures` at 60,000 items and `GBIM_Fayette_sample` at 1,535 items) and the PostgreSQL-native landowner path (`gbim_query_router` → `mvw_gbim_landowner_spatial`).
-These are distinct routing paths — landowner queries bypass ChromaDB entirely. `msjarvis` port 5433 confirmed restored March 28, 2026.
+Spatial RAG flow.
+GBIM belief quality now queries `msjarvisgis.public.gbim_entities` on port **5432** using `feature_type`/`name` columns (not `entity_type`/`label`).
+Decay loop confirmed live — 461 entities, 0 flagged, April 17, 2026.
+Port 5433 and port 5452 are invalid and must not appear in any connection string.

 ---

 #### 6.3.3 Resource‑Oriented RAG Flow

-Help‑seeking or resource questions combine semantic retrieval with structured registry lookups:

-**Resource query intake.**
-The main brain receives the question and identifies it as a resource‑oriented request, extracting any available location hints (ZIP, county, town) and population signals.
+**Resource query intake.** The main brain receives the question and identifies it as a resource‑oriented request, extracting any available location hints (ZIP, county, town) and population signals.

-**Phase 1.45 — Community memory.**
+**Phase 1.45 — Community memory.** Top-5 `autonomous_learner` memories are prepended.
-Top-5 `autonomous_learner` memories are prepended, providing any prior community interactions about similar resource queries.

-**Interpretation via text and spatial RAG.**
-Text RAG and/or GIS RAG retrieve resource guides, flyers, benefits facilities, or prior notes related to the apparent need category (such as seasonal assistance or utility help).
-These hits may carry `local_resource_id` and `county` metadata linking them to structured registry entries in `jarvis-local-resources-db`.
+**Interpretation via text and spatial RAG.** Text RAG and/or GIS RAG retrieve resource guides, flyers, benefits facilities, or prior notes.
+These hits may carry `local_resource_id` and `county` metadata linking them to `jarvis-local-resources-db`.

-**Resolution via local resource resolver.**
+**Resolution via local resource resolver.** Queries `jarvis-local-resources-db` (port **5435**, database: `postgres`).
+As of April 17, 2026: 101 embeddings present; Fayette pipeline active.
-The local resource resolver queries `jarvis-local-resources-db` (port 5435, database: `postgres`) using structured hints (ZIP, county, `resource_type`) and any concrete IDs, returning candidate program rows that are currently verified or recently verified.

-> **Known Issue — OI open:** `jarvis-local-resources-db` is empty for Mount Hope queries.
-Community Champions data entry is the next priority.

-**Context assembly and generation.**
-The orchestration layer builds a context that includes both unstructured descriptions (for narrative framing) and structured fields from `jarvis-local-resources-db` (for factual details such as phones, emails, deadlines, and coverage).
-The LM Synthesizer (Phase 3.5) applies the Ms. Egeria Jarvis persona before returning the final response.
+**Context assembly and generation.** The orchestration layer builds a context from unstructured descriptions and structured `jarvis-local-resources-db` fields.
+The LLM ensemble applies the Ms. Egeria Jarvis persona.

 ---